csiebler/csiebler.github.io/content/posts/smart-loadbalancing-for-azure-openai-with-api-management.md

 1. A combination of both scenarios.

-The original idea comes from my colleague, Andrew Dewes, and his initial implementation.
+The original idea comes from my colleague, Andre Dewes, and his initial implementation.
 You can find the latest code from him and a few others under: [Azure-Samples/openai-apim-lb](https://github.com/Azure-Samples/openai-apim-lb/).

 To recap, in Azure OpenAI you have the following throughput constraints: